-The world changes for the better.
+The focus and importance of sustainable business development has never been higher than in the past year.
 A decade or so ago, the term sustainability was a term that many companies had a relatively distanced relationship to.
 Today, having sustainability fully integrated in companies' business models is a prerequisite to attract employees, customers and investors.
+In 2021 we have seen a continued impact of the Covid-19 pandemic, the publication of the IPCC report and gradually more expectations from customers and authorities to us as a business.

-I am pleased that this is the case.
 As a telecom operator we deliver critical infrastructure and services for the society we operate in and on behalf of.
 We understand the expectations and obligations this put on us as a company.
 It is a responsibility we carry with pride and the utmost respect.

 The same for goes for sustainability.
 We are proud to take on this responsibility too.
 It is an undisputed fact that our operations have an impact on our surroundings and this is something I see as an opportunity to drive the development in the right direction.
-Because by having a conscious approach to how to manage this impact, we can make the world, our local society and workplace a better place, while also making our business more profitable.
+Because by having a conscious approach to how to manage this impact, we can make the world, our local society and workplace a better place.